CodeKagete2060/project_luma/design_guidelines.md

-# Project LUMA - Design Guidelines
+# Project G-LEARNEX - Design Guidelines

 ## Design Approach
 **Reference-Based Approach** - Drawing inspiration from educational platforms like Khan Academy (playful learning interface) and professional productivity tools like Notion (clean parent/tutor dashboards).
 This dual-persona approach balances engagement for students with professionalism for adults.